Nuclear Recoil Calibration at Sub-keV Energies in LUX and Its Impact on Dark Matter Search Sensitivity

-A schematic of the experimental setup is shown in Fig.~\ref{fig:schematic_setup}.
-A collimated 2.45~MeV monoenergetic neutron beam~(4.9~cm diameter) is aimed at the LUX detector about 10~cm below liquid xenon surface~(the LUX active LXe volume depth is about 50~cm) to produce neutron single elastic scatter signal events.
-The D-D generator was operated at 250~Hz pulsing frequency and 20~$\upmu$s width with an instantaneous flux of ($2.8\times10^8$~neutrons/s).
-At this neutron rate the probability for more than one neutron to interact with LXe in one LUX event window~(1~ms) is calculated to be around 2$\%$.
-In the pulsed mode, the D-D generator trigger time provides an estimate of the neutron interaction time in the TPC and thus enabled us to study low-energy events that only produce detectable ionization signals without accompanying scintillation signals~(known as S2-only events).\footnote{LUX event acquisitions are triggered on S2s as in~\cite{run4fullexpo} during this calibration.} A total of 413.9 live-hours of short pulsed D-D neutron calibration data were collected.
+A schematic of the experimental setup is depicted in Fig.~\ref{fig:schematic_setup}.
+We directed a collimated neutron beam (2.45~MeV) through a conduit of 377~cm length and 4.9~cm diameter.
+The conduit center is 10 cm below the LXe surface, within a 50~cm deep active volume.
+The D-D generator operated at a 250~Hz frequency and a 20~$\upmu$s pulse width, producing an instantaneous flux of $2.8\times10^8$~neutrons/s.
+At this flux rate, on average, about 0.06 neutrons reach the TPC with each pulse, resulting in a probability of approximately $3\%$ for multiple neutron interactions per pulse.
+In the pulsed mode, the D-D generator's trigger time provides an estimate of the neutron interaction time in the TPC, enabling us to study low-energy events that produce detectable ionization signals without accompanying scintillation signals.